comment Add Comment

 Before: Slow mustering headcount and rescue locating

 Back at your desk you review a report from last week’s emergency evacuation drill.
 Mustering headcount for all personnel took too long to complete.
-Also, part of the drill included a man-down exercise, but the rescue party too long to find the person.
+Also, part of the drill included a man-down exercise, but the rescue party tool too long to find the person.

 Before: No safety shower and eyewash activation awareness